Azure/azure-functions-redis-extension/README.md

 - `RedisPubSubTrigger` trigger binding for [Redis pub/sub messages](https://redis.io/docs/manual/pubsub/)
 - `RedisListTrigger` trigger binding for [Redis list entries](https://redis.io/docs/data-types/lists/)
 - `RedisStreamTrigger` trigger binding for [Redis stream entries](https://redis.io/docs/data-types/streams/)
-- `Redis` input binding for reading from Redis
+- `RedisInput` input binding for reading from Redis
-- `Redis` output binding for writing to Redis
+- `RedisOutput` output binding for writing to Redis

 ## Getting Started
 See the following docs for details on setup and samples of the Redis triggers: